You need to consult your doctor (general practitioner or specialist) to give you a proper advice about the required reviews (check-ups).

 - In the situation of a need for an Involuntary Admission for observation, a responsible carer of your choice can sign the application on your behalf.
 The need for an admission needs to be verified and considered necessary by a doctor and this is agreed upon by a specialist in psychiatry following examination within 24 hours of the first examination.

-- The Commissioner of Mental Health is notified of the Involuntary admission for observation and this is valid for a maximum of 10 days from admission.
+- The Commissioner for Mental Health is notified of the Involuntary admission for observation and this is valid for a maximum of 10 days from admission.

 - During a period of involuntary admission for observation you have legal rights through the mental health act.